Location:

 Along the flank, keeping with the lateral contour theme, the rear quarter windows curve up over the rear hatch.
 The windows are not straight because the cabin is not angular but instead curved through the shoulders.
 So using curved glass wraps the eye around the tail, which narrows in a manner similar to the nose.

 The hatch itself appears rectangular, but is again slightly narrower than the cabin, allowing the body to wrap gently toward the back deck.
-And the Kamm tail uses a degree of forward bias to match the angle of the B-pillars.
+And the Kamm tail uses a degree of rearward bias to match the angle of the B-pillars.
 An electrically driven motor props the hatch open to aid cabin ventilation, (which on this occasion helps dissipate the glasshouse humidity on a particular rainy September day).

 Perspex Nose: Zagato Aerodynamic Wizardry